ltgoslo/simple_elmo/README.md

 Currently we provide ELMo training code (updated and improved in the same way compared to the original implementation) in a [separate repository](https://github.com/ltgoslo/simple_elmo_training).
-It will be integrated into the _simple_elmo_ package in the nearest future.
+It will be integrated into the _simple_elmo_ package at some point.